The survivor-likes we tune ours against

 ## Brotato — build depth as the only progression

 **What we take:** every weapon in FOXFIRE should be the answer to a different question.
-The Mining Laser is for the player who wants to hold a corridor.
-The Ballistic Gun is for the player who likes to read crowd density.
-The Anchor is for the player who can't stop accelerating.
+The Mining Laser is for the player who wants to clear a path.
+The Ballistic Gun is for the player who likes to even-out their crowd dispersal.
+The Anchor is for the player who can't stop accelerating and wants to wipe out huge swathes of enemies with sharp turns.

 **What we don't take:** the arena.
-Brotato runs are static spaces with timers; FOXFIRE runs are travel.
+Brotato runs are static, un-immersive cubicles with short timers; FOXFIRE runs are boundless exploratory missions.
+Environmental dangers, fresh enemies and undiscovered lore all await beyond the screen's edge.

 ---